 As co-author of the New York Times best-selling In an Instant, Lee Woodruff garnered critical acclaim for the compelling and humorous chronicle of her family’s journey to recovery following her husband Bob’s roadside bomb injury in Iraq.
 Appearing on national television and as keynote speakers since the February 2007 publication of their book, the couple has helped put a face on the serious issue of traumatic brain injury among returning Iraq war veterans, as well as the millions of Americans who live with this often invisible, but life-changing affliction.

-Woodruff is a contributing reporter for “CBS This Morning.”
+Woodruff is a contributing reporter for “CBS This Morning” and a contributing editor for Working Mother magazine.
+Woodruff runs a media training/speaker presentation business for clients who want to polish their performance.
 Her best-selling book Perfectly Imperfect – A Life in Progress, was followed by her first novel “Those We Love Most,” which became a New York Times Best-Seller and won the Washington Irving Book Award for fiction.

-A freelance writer, Woodruff has penned numerous personal articles about her family and parenting that have run in magazines such as Ladies Home Journal, Real Simple, Good Housekeeping, Redbook, and Parade.
+A freelance writer, Woodruff has penned numerous personal articles about her family and parenting that have run in magazines such as Ladies Home Journal, Real Simple, Good Housekeeping, MORE, and Parade.

 Woodruff is a trustee and alumnus of Colgate University and an avid lover of the Adirondack region.
 She lives in Westchester County, New York, with her husband and four children.